PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 - Utility knife
 - Mutlimeter

-!!! warning
+>[!WARNING]

-    When you solder this for the first time, take special care not to damage the board.
+> When you solder this for the first time, take special care not to damage the board.

 #### Assembly Steps